stoeps13/connections-doc/source/admin/secure/t_secure_with_saml2.md

 -   Ensure that you can access Connections applications from a web browser.
 -   Each href attribute in the LotusConnections-config.xml file is case-sensitive and must specify a fully-qualified domain name.

+    !!! note
-    **Note:** Lowercase is required for URLs.
+    Lowercase is required for URLs.
 Many modern browsers will set the domain to lowercase before making a request.
 For URLs to match with those browsers, lowercase must be used when specifying domain names.

 -   The connectionsAdmin J2C alias that you specified during installation must correspond to a valid account that can authenticate with SAML.
 It may map to a backend administrative user account.
 This account must be capable of authenticating for single sign-on against SAML.
 If you need to update the user ID or credentials for this alias, see the [Changing references to administrative credentials](../admin/t_admin_common_changing_admin_passwords.md) topic.